Tools for the Classroom Setting

-Presentation or slideware programs allow users to integrate different media (text, graphics, sound, movies) into a projected or on-line presentation.
+Presentation or slideware programs allow users to integrate different media (text, graphics, sound, movies) into a projected or online presentation.
 They can be an effective tool for instructor and student presentations.
 Keynote (for Mac computers), PowerPoint (for PCs and Macs), and Google Presentation are three popular slideware programs that are generally easy to use.
 You and your colleagues may be aware of dynamic alternative presentation tools online.

 Some uses of presentation software are less effective than others.
 The most important question with slideware is how well it fits into your discipline, your classroom dynamics, and your learning objectives.
 For example, some faculty members teaching large-scale lecture courses in certain disciplines, such as physics, biology, and engineering, find slide presentations absolutely necessary.
 In history, the caution is that if you put most of your verbal content into the slides you’ll find yourself competing with them for your students’ attention — so if you do use them, use them in moderation.
-In English literature, the bullet-point approach goes very much against the grain of the kinds of knowledge and reasoning you want your students to practice, so slides are best used to display an image or very brief text that you want the class members to analyze together.
+In literary studies, the bullet-point approach goes very much against the grain of the kinds of knowledge and reasoning you want your students to practice, so slides are best used to display an image or very brief text that you want the class members to analyze together.

 If you decide to use slideware, you need to be sure the classroom for your section includes a computer projector.
 See ETS Classroom Consultations and Support below.

 Many large lecture courses make use of clickers — handheld devices or smartphone apps that students obtain and then use in their classes to respond to quick in-class quiz questions or polls.
-Students’ responses are transmitted to the instructor’s device, and the results can be projected onto a classroom screen display.
+Students’ responses are transmitted to the instructor’s device and the results can be projected onto a classroom screen display.